 Don’t forget your sweaters and socks when you visit to RDV’s Ice Den, where the Olympic size ice skating rink is kept at a chilly 50 degrees Fahrenheit.
 On Friday and Saturday evenings, DJs fill the rink with TOP 40 tunes for the coupled-up skaters gliding across the ice.
 Skate rentals, as well as hot chocolate, are available on site.

 Float through the canals and lush landscape of Winter Park’s waterways on a tranquil Scenic Boat Tour.
 The hour-long tour is $14 for adults.

 - The Springs

 Think about renting a canoe at Wekiwa Springs, a tranquil and untouched state park north of Orlando where a beautiful spring and river gives couples the option for swimming and kayaking.
 Rent tubes and float through the cool spring at Kelly Park/Rock Springs Run or check out another one of Central Florida’s natural springs.
-You can also rent paddle boards and canoes at Wekiva Island.

 - Go for a hike

 For a true Florida primitive adventure, hike through Black Bear Wilderness Trail, a 7.1 mile loop through wetland habitats and along the St. John’s River.